sudosoph/docs/content/how-to/magento-setup/magento-2/_index.md

 Although the section.io Magento extension forwards all cache-clearing directives to your cloud varnish instances out of the box, it can be configured to ignore cache clear requests for CMS pages.
 To enable this feature, navigate to Stores->Configuration->Advanced->System->Full Page Cache->section.io settings.
 Here you can toggle whether CMS pages are included in automated cache purges.

 Note: enabling this feature means that if you change key elements of a product like the name, other pages that feature the product will need to be manually cleared.
 Overall, this configuration option will have a positive benefit on site performance at the cost of some manual overhead.
+Whenever you update a product, you need to clear the relevant caches in the admin console.

   [free Turpentine Magento extension]: http://www.magentocommerce.com/magento-connect/turpentine-varnish-cache.html